paypal/agent-toolkit/python/README.md

 ```

+## Usage Examples

-This toolkit is designed to work with OpenAI's Agent SDK and Assistant API.
+This toolkit is designed to work with OpenAI's Agent SDK and Assistant API, langchain.
 It provides pre-built tools for managing PayPal transactions like creating, capturing, and checking orders details etc.

-### Using with OpenAI Agent SDK
+### OpenAI Agent SDK
 ```python
 from agents import Agent